-A great knot garden is like a great wine: nice at first, but as it matures it takes on complex, sometimes unexpected characteristics that enchant and delight the senses.
+A great knot garden design is like a great wine: nice at first, but as it matures it takes on complex, sometimes unexpected characteristics that enchant and delight the senses.

 Using conventional methods to create a knot garden will mean waiting years for that wonderful finished look.
 Using InstantHedge means having that beautiful result in one day.